takaakiaoki/xsltproc-py-lite/README.md

 * Does not support parameters (e.g., --stringparam)
 * No support for chunking, profiling, or extensions

---
+---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LIiCENCE).

+---